wesovilabs/koazee/.hugo/content/docs/drop.md

     <tbody>
       <tr>
         <td>err.items-nil</td>
-        <td>An element can not be added in a nil stream</td>
+        <td>An element can not be dropped from a nil stream</td>
       </tr>
       <tr>
         <td>err.invalid-argument</td>
-        <td>A nil value can not be added in a stream of non-pointers values</td>
+        <td>A nil value can not be dropped from a stream of non-pointers values</td>
       </tr>
       <tr>
         <td>err.invalid-argument</td>
-        <td>An element whose type is %s can not be added in a stream of type %s</td>
+        <td>An element whose type is %s can not be dropped from a stream of type %s</td>
       </tr>
     </tbody>
 </table>